Find out more about the senior team at Acamar Films

 Ashley’s track record of working on high-quality children’s brands and consumer products spans over 11 years.
-Joining Acamar to grow Bing Facebook user engagement from a grassroots gathering to its current committed community of over 45 thousand followers, Ashley’s ethos is that every post, every Bingster photo and every 3am comment from a frazzled parent is important, and deserving of a response.
+Joining Acamar to build and nurture Bing’s digital community (from a grassroots gathering to over 250,000 global followers) Ashley’s ethos is that every post, every Bingster photo and every 3am comment from a frazzled parent is important, and deserving of a response.

 Before joining Acamar, Ashley worked at Paramount Home Entertainment on a number of blockbuster film releases, at ITV on brands including Thunderbirds Are Go, Matt Hatter, Super4 and Cut the Rope, and at Channel 4 where she project managed the consumer products roll-out of The Snowman and The Snowdog.

 After a decade as senior director of international sales at DreamWorks Animation, where she has been instrumental in ensuring DreamWorks titles enjoy 360 degree brand visibility and wide support in order to deliver commercial success, Eroulla moved to Acamar to head up global content sales for Bing.